All cases are generally aimed at healthcare students and professionals.

 If you have successfully worked out the cardiac axis, you will also see that there is

-Left Axis Deviation here.
+a Left Axis Deviation here.
 RBBB alone would not normally alter the cardiac axis.

 Two common causes of LAD are: